History

 Continue Reading

-442nd RCT volunteers in Aiea, April 2, 1943 The Call for Volunteers for the 442nd RCT, 74 Years Ago After the attack on Pearl Harbor, our families in Hawai’i and the Mainland experienced arrests and internment; the classification of Japanese-American citizens as “enemy aliens” for military draft status; and many other prejudiced and unjustified actions and conditions.
+442nd RCT volunteers in Aiea, April 2, 1943 After the attack on Pearl Harbor, our families in Hawai’i and the Mainland experienced arrests and internment; the classification of Japanese-American citizens as “enemy aliens” for military draft status; and many other prejudiced and unjustified actions and conditions.
 On January 28, 1943, however, Lt.
 General Delos C. Emmons, military governor of Hawai’i, made the following announcement locally on behalf of the War Department: “Once in a great while an opportunity presents itself to recognize an entire section of this community for their performance of duty.
 All of the people of the Hawaiian Islands have contributed generously to our war effort.
-Among these have been the Americans...
+Among these have been the Americans of Japanese descent.
+Their role has not been an easy one.”...

 Continue Reading